pyg-team/pytorch_geometric/docs/source/advanced/graphgym.rst

 ==================================

 GraphGym is a platform for **designing and evaluating Graph Neural Networks (GNNs)**, as originally proposed in the `"Design Space for Graph Neural Networks" <https://arxiv.org/abs/2011.08843>`__ paper.
-We now officially support GraphGym as part of of PyG.
+We now officially support GraphGym as part of of :pyg:`PyG`.

 .. warning::

-    GraphGym API may change in the future as we are continuously working on better and deeper integration with PyG.
+    GraphGym API may change in the future as we are continuously working on better and deeper integration with :pyg:`PyG`.

 Highlights
 ----------